sifis-home/sifis-generate/README.md

 To see the list of supported commands, run: `sifis-generate --help`

-Each command has an optional argument to define a license.
+Each command has an optional argument to define a license and an optional argument to override the project name instead of using the last component of the project-path.
  The default value for the license argument is `MIT`.

 ### cargo

 ```
-$ sifis-generate cargo [--license LICENSE] project-name
+$ sifis-generate cargo [--license LICENSE --project-name NAME] project-path
 ```

 ### maven

 ```
-$ sifis-generate maven [--license LICENSE] project-group project-name
+$ sifis-generate maven [--license LICENSE --project-name NAME] project-group project-path
 ```

 ### meson

 ```
-$ sifis-generate meson [--kind meson-project-kind] [--license LICENSE] project-name
+$ sifis-generate meson [--kind meson-project-kind] [--license LICENSE --project-name NAME] project-path
 ```

 Admitted values for the `kind` argument: